adamhaile/surplus/README.md

 document.body.appendChild(view);
 ```

 Surplus is a compiler and runtime to allow [S.js](https://github.com/adamhaile/S) applications to create high-performance web views using JSX.
 Thanks to JSX, your views are clear, declarative definitions of your UI.
 Thanks to Surplus' compiler, they are converted into direct DOM instructions that run fast.
-Thanks to S, they update automatically and efficiently as your data changes.
+Thanks to S, they react automatically and efficiently as your data changes.

 ## The Gist